houseofai/runremotely/README.md

 print(grid['params'])
 ```
-See the test folder for the complete example
+See the test folder for the complete example.

 ## Prerequisites